kwur/new-kwur-site/_posts/2010-05-27-album-review-syna-so-pro-make-two-people-happy.md

   </p>

   <p>
     St. Louis local <a href="http://www.myspace.com/synasoloproject">Syna So Pro</a>, a.k.a.
-Syrhea Conaway, is a self proclaimed &#8220;one woman musical enigma.&#8221; She lives up to the title by making experimental symphonic pop by looping vocals, synths, guitar, bass, violin, and beats into a soaring, ethereal landscape.
-Her newest album <span style="font-style:italic;">Make Two People Happy</span> works best when played VERY LOUD and in it&#8217;s entirety, but here are a few highlights for radio play.
-Check out a bouncy little number, &#8220;<a href="http://www.youtube.com/watch?v=alPeTiR0BjQ">Santhem</a>&#8220;, and a nice rocker with swirling vocal, &#8220;If You Really Want It&#8221;.
-Finally, &#8220;All The Time&#8221; is a bit of a firework show to cap off the album with all her best tricks.
+Syrhea Conaway, is a self proclaimed “one woman musical enigma.”
+She lives up to the title by making experimental symphonic pop by looping vocals, synths, guitar, bass, violin, and beats into a soaring, ethereal landscape.
+Her newest album <span style="font-style:italic;">Make Two People Happy</span> works best when played VERY LOUD and in it’s entirety, but here are a few highlights for radio play.
+Check out a bouncy little number, “<a href="http://www.youtube.com/watch?v=alPeTiR0BjQ">Santhem</a>“, and a nice rocker with swirling vocal, “If You Really Want It”.
+Finally, “All The Time” is a bit of a firework show to cap off the album with all her best tricks.
   </p>

   <p>